andrew-sack/detecting-llm-authorship/README.md

 ## File Descriptions

 - [Data Folder](./Data/) : Folder that contains all of the datasets used (both raw, features and clean).
+  - AuTextification dataset: contains the human and LLM written text used for classification.
   - COCA Word Frequency dataset: contains the most frqeuent words from  the COCA (Corpus of Contemporary American English).
   - (EmoLex) Word-Emotion Association Lexicon dataset: contains a list of words that their basic emotion, and sentiment.
 - [Deliverables Folder](./Deliberables) : Contains our business KPI report, and executive summary.